 Even though Steven still plans to record and tour with The Rachels, he records material as a solo artist for Love Sick Dog Publishing.
 In 2012 the collaboration produced "Will You or Won't You" and "Quasimodo".The song "Will You or Won't You" was released through itunes in January of 2012.

 With the January release of the single "Will You or Won't You", Steven was quickly given the Song of the Week (February 19 - 25) from Jamsphere Indie Rock Magazine from London.

 Steven was also picked by Dodge as one of the top 500 bands on Reverbnation in their "Inspired by You" contest.

 He was featured on Hosstheboss.com, e-buffett magazine story podcast, and several podcast and radio stations from the Uk which included best 2011 European podcast nominee Cyphreinc and HD1Radio.
 He was also featured Crunch Radio.com, Tunecast.net (Podcast #14), Island Studio Solutions, and is on the charts on Hotshotbands.com from Vancouver.
 He can also be found on Jango, Iamradio, UnsignedTopCharts, SoundCloud and Iheartradio.
 Steven is currently on the Reverbnation Rock Chart for his current home Spring, TX but he is originally from Corpus Christi, TX.

-Steven and The Rachels have also re-recorded and released their first CD "Buy American" with three new songs.
-They are also planning to re-record other past CDs and may release a compilation CD in 2013.
+Steven and The Rachels have also re-recorded and released their first CD "Buy American" with three new songs on itunes.

 Steven has worked closely with songwriter Jason Greene and country artist Clay Walker.
 He was also signed to Clay Walker's publishing company at one time.
 Steven and The Rachels are also featured on the motion picture soundtrack to the film "Noble Things".